InforgeNet/XFReplyAlerter/README.md

 ## How to help
 1. Fork this repo
-2. Commint and (well) comment your works
+2. Commit and (well) comment your works or fixes
 3. Pull request

 ## Screenshot